When I start working with my accent reduction clients on stress and intonation, there’s one comment I hear all the time: I never noticed this before.

 You simply didn’t have this information before.

-On your accent reduction journey, you start by being completely unaware that something exists.
+On your language journey, you start by being completely unaware that something exists.

 After all, you don’t know what you don’t know.